-This mode is offered to take data for a point-like object in a very similar way to "Pointed" observing mode (see Section 11.1.2.2).
-The underlying pointing mode is slightly different; dithering will be done by small spacecraft movements (one third of a spatial pixel size respectively) perpendicular to the chopper direction and perpendicular to the image slicer orientation.
-In such a configuration this observing mode can compensate for image slicer effects, especially important for faint targets (see further explanation in the PACS Observers' Manual (http://herschel.esac.esa.int/Docs/PACS/html/pacs_om.html)).
-User parameters are identical to the "Pointed" mode.
+Originally, this mode has been offered to take data for a point-like object in a very similar way to "Pointed" observing mode (see Section 11.1.2.2).
+Dithering was done by small spacecraft movements (one third of a spatial pixel size respectively) perpendicular to the chopper direction and perpendicular to the image slicer orientation.
+In such a configuration this observing mode was aimed to compensate for image slicer effects, especially important for faint targets.